Artificial Intelligence in Mobile Robots

 neither from this year's edition of this course nor from past years.

-regarded as plagiarism and may lead to disciplinary actions.
+report will be regarded as plagiarism and may lead to disciplinary actions.

 - The dates for demonstrating the working system, submitting the